-September 21 is the Feast of Saint Matthew, Apostle and Evangelist, in the Western church.
+September 21 is the Feast of Saint Matthew, Apostle and Evangelist, in the Western Christian tradition.
+(The feast for his nativity is May 6 in the West, and he also enjoys a number of other feast days throughout the year.)
 With these titles, he’s most well known as one of Jesus’ twelve disciples in the gospels, and for his role as writer of his own Gospel.
 He’s also patron saint of accountants, bankers, tax collectors, perfumers, and civil servants–because he was a civil servant/tax collector for the Roman Empire before following Jesus.

 In the early Christian and medieval periods, Matthew became associated with many other traditions about him.
 Some of these traditions are related to the most popular of apocryphal literature in Western Europe.

 For example, in late antiquity Matthew’s name became attached to non-canonical gospels now known (by modern titles) as the Gospel of the Ebionites, the Gospel of the Hebrews, and the Gospel of the Nazarenes.
 Unfortunately, these apocrypha survive only in fragments quoted by patristic authors; but it is clear that these are later compositions, from the second and third centuries.

 Apparently early Christians who encountered such apocryphal texts believed them to have been written by Matthew in Hebrew for the emerging Jewish-Christian communities.
 In fact, this logic of attribution was related to the early belief that Matthew had written his (canonical) Gospel in Hebrew first, after which it was translated into Greek.
 Modern scholarship has largely set this claim aside, but it was a claim made popular by Christian authorities like Origen (184/5-253/4) and Jerome (347-420).
 These same ideas continued throughout the medieval period, as exegetes continued to associate Matthew with these works.